-Professor Kate Robson Brown, Director
+Kate Robson Brown, Director

 Kate became Director of the Jean Golding Institute in August 2017 and leads the team in providing a strategic direction for the Institute.
 She is Professor of Biological Anthropology and affiliated to both the School of Arts and the School of Civil, Aerospace and Mechanical Engineering at the University of Bristol.
 Kate joined the University of Bristol in 1997 following her first degree in Archaeology and Anthropology and PhD in phylogenetics at the University of Cambridge.
 Her research focuses on how the hard tissues of the human body hold a signature of life history.
 She explores the microstructure of bone, dentition and soft tissues; innovating methodologies for the data capture, analysis and interpretation of material characterisation to address a range of challenges posed by anthropological, biomechanical, forensic, developmental and evolutionary applications.

-Patricia Holley MSc, Manager
+Patricia Holley, Manager

 Patty is the Manager of the Institute and her main role is to develop, plan and support a range of activities in order to create avenues for multidisciplinary research, links with business, partnerships and community engagement.
-Patty has been working in Research Management and Administration for the past nine years and previously worked as a project manager for SPHERE, a flagship interdisciplinary collaboration at the University of Bristol.
+Patty has been working in Research Management and Administration for the past ten years and previously worked as a project manager for SPHERE, a flagship interdisciplinary collaboration at the University of Bristol.
 This EPSRC-funded project is a £12M collaboration developing a sensor platform to support healthcare at home.
 She also worked in the Research and Enterprise Development (RED) department as a Research Development Associate promoting multidisciplinary, cross-sector collaborations.
-She has a Masters in Biology from Wake Forest University where she studied the foraging behaviour of Hawaiian albatrosses.
+She has a Masters in Biology from Wake Forest University, USA, where she studied the foraging behaviour of Hawaiian albatrosses.

-Dr Bobby Stuijfzand, Data Science Specialist
+Natalie Thurlby, Data Science Specialist